SeoulTravel Guide

 Where to go on holiday in Seoul?

-If you're looking for a lively city vacation, Seoul is your dream destination!
+If you're looking for a lively city holiday, Seoul is your dream destination!
 There’s an endless array of things to see and do, including Gyeongbokgung Palace, the Namsan Tower, and the Myeong-dong shopping district, to name a few.

 How do I go about cancelling my Seoul holiday package?